YosefLab/compassR/README.md

+## PLEASE NOTE: this package is unmaintaned and will soon be deprecated.

 # compassR

 This package provides a specialized pipeline for the analysis and interpretation of cell-to-cell metabolic heterogeneity based on the single-cell metabolic reaction consistency matrix produced by the [COMPASS algorithm](https://github.com/YosefLab/Compass).
 It also includes a suite of expressive utility functions for conducting statistical analyses building thereupon.